kakyoism/kakyoism.github.io/source/_posts/Build-a-GNU-Autotools-based-project-for-iOS-Part-1.md

 CC=clang
 ```

-To my surprise, I then always ended up with `x86_64` instead of `arm64` as my arm builds.
-The correct way is shown in the solution above.
+To my surprise, I then always ended up with builds holding `x86_64` instead of `arm64`.
+The correct way is now shown in the solution above.
 Before getting there, I was on the wrong track:  Fiddling with the architecture triplets that I copied from the Internet, unsure whether or not they could be trusted.
 I've tried numerous triplets, i.e., arch-vendor-os, to no avail.
 GNU is not big on documentation.
 The closest standard triplet lists I could find are:

 - [Libtool platforms](http://git.savannah.gnu.org/cgit/libtool.git/tree/doc/PLATFORMS)
 - [LLVM's llvm::Triple Class](http://llvm.org/doxygen/classllvm_1_1Triple.html)

-It proved that none of them help with my situation.
+These proved useless in my situation.

  To make it worse, `config.guess`  always gives me the wrong `x86_64` as well: